PCSX2/pcsx2-net-www/docs/advanced/building.md

 Widescreen and No-Interlacing cheats are sourced from [a separate repository](https://github.com/PCSX2/pcsx2_patches).
 You might consider putting them in your working directory to ensure your development environment matches shipping builds:

-- Download both `.zip` files from here: https://github.com/PCSX2/pcsx2_patches/releases/
+- Download the `.zip` file from here: https://github.com/PCSX2/pcsx2_patches/releases/
-- Put them (without extracting) in `bin/resources`.
+- Put it (without extracting) in `bin/resources`.

 ## Building On Linux